aqeel-saeed/nestinator/README.md

 - [ ] add the status code as a param in the apiResponse method in the base controller (default is 200)
 - [ ] separate returning response logic into two different methods, one for the success and another for the fail
 - [ ] apply permissions in a generic way into the base controller so all controller has the permissions decorator by default
+- [ ] add permissions file into roles and users module